 About the Sri Chinmoy Centre

 The philosophy of the Sri Chinmoy Centre is simple - to improve the world around us we must first improve ourselves.
 When each person has a measure of peace, light and joy, we can have a more harmonious world.
-Therefore, our activities promote the vision of a world where happiness is available to each and every individual.

 |Contents of this page:||